AzureAD/passport-azure-ad/README.md

 * `clockSkew`  (Optional)

   This value is the clock skew (in seconds) allowed in token validation.
 It must be a positive integer.
 The default value is 300 seconds.

+* `verifyArity`  (Optional)

+  This value forces the signature of the verify callback (see Sec.
+4.1.1.3).
+It must be a positive integer between 2 and 8.
+The default behavior is to automatically detect the arity (number of arguments) of the verify callback.

 ##### 4.1.1.3 Verify callback